University College London - PhD, Biochemical Engineering

 Dr. Matosevic’s research program focuses on developing new immunotherapies for solid tumors using translational tools to control and direct the therapeutic behavior of immune cells and their interaction with the tumor microenvironment by combining approaches in cell therapy, gene engineering, nanotechnology and biomaterials to (1) Improve immune cell behavior against resistant cells via genetic and molecular modulation of their function; (2) Develop new nanoparticles to act as powerful nucleic acid, protein and drug nanotherapeutics and delivery systems to target immune system function; (3) Engineer novel biomaterial-based cryopreservation solutions devoid of DMSO to remove toxicity and improve safety associated with the post-thaw presence of DMSO.

-Pasley S, Zylberberg C, Matosevic S. Natural killer-92 cells maintain cytotoxic activity after long-term cryopreservation in new DMSO-free media.
-2017.
-Under review
+Pasley, Shannon, Zylberberg, Claudia; Matosevic, Sandro.
+Natural killer-92 cells maintain cytotoxic activity after long-term cryopreservation in novel DMSO-free media.
+Immunology Letters (2017), 192:35-4.